Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The exchange market and demand systems

 That is, every agent owns a subset of their optimal bundle at prices that are within a factor $(1+\epsilon)$ from $p$, and all goods are nearly sold: the value of the unsold goods is at most an $\epsilon$ fraction of the total value of the goods.
-The total value of the goods ``taken away'' from the near-optimal bundles of the agents is $\sum_{i=1}^n p^\top ( z^{(i)}-x^{(i)})$.
-Parts \eqref{def:subset} and \eqref{def:leftover}, together with the fact that $p^{(i)^\top} z^{(i)} \le p^\top e^{(i)}$ for all $i$, imply that this amount is $\le 2\epsilon p^\top e$.
+The total value of the goods ``taken away'' from the near-optimal bundles of the agents is $\sum_{i=1}^n \pr{p}{z^{(i)}-x^{(i)}}$.
+Parts \ref{def:subset} and \ref{def:leftover}, together with the fact that $\pr{p^{(i)}}{z^{(i)}} \le \pr{p}{e^{(i)}}$ for all $i$, imply that this amount is at most $\epsilon \pr{p}{e}$.
+In particular, $\epsilon=0$ corresponds to an exact market equilibrium as in Definition~\ref{def:market-eq}.

-The definition \eqref{def:subset} can be seen as a natural extension of the corresponding approximate optimality conditions in \cite{GargK06,garg2007market,garg2004auction}.
-For linear utilities, \cite{GargK06} requires the approximate maximum bang-per-buck condition $v_{ij}/p_{j} \le (1+\epsilon) v_{ik} / p_k$ for any agent $i$, goods $j$ and $k$ such that $x_{ik}>0$.
-Thus, one can set approximate prices $p\le p^{(i)}\le (1+\epsilon)p$ for each agent for which they purchase maximum bang-per-buck goods.
+Condition \ref{def:subset} can be seen as a natural extension of the corresponding approximate optimality conditions in {previous auction algorithms}~\cite{GargK06,garg2007market,garg2004auction}.
+For linear utilities, {Garg and Kapoor}~\cite{GargK06} require the approximate maximum bang-per-buck condition $v_{ij}/p_{j} \le (1+\epsilon) v_{ik} / p_k$ for any agent $i$, goods $j$ and $k$ such that $x_{ik}>0$.
+In other words, the goods purchased by agent $i$ according to this definition are maximum bang-per-buck with respect to some prices $p^{(i)}$ such that $p\le p^{(i)}\le (1+\epsilon)p$.

-Condition \eqref{def:leftover} corresponds to the definition of approximate equilibrium in~\cite{devanur2003improved} and~\cite{ghiyasvand2012simple}.
+Condition \ref{def:leftover} corresponds to the definition of approximate equilibrium in~\cite{devanur2003improved} and~\cite{ghiyasvand2012simple}.
 This notion is weaker than the ones used in \cite{GargK06,garg2007market,garg2004auction}.
 The most important difference is that the latter papers guarantee that each agent recovers approximately their optimal utility.
-Such a property could be achieved by strengthening the bound in \eqref{def:leftover} from $\epsilon p^\top e$ to $\epsilon p_{\min} e_{\min}$, where $p_{\min}$ is the minimum price and $e_{\min}$ is the smallest total fractional amount in the initial endowment of any agent.
+Such a property could be achieved by strengthening the bound in \ref{def:leftover} from $\epsilon \pr{p}{e}$ to $\epsilon p_{\min} e_{\min}$, where $p_{\min}$ is the minimum price and $e_{\min}$ is the smallest total fractional amount in the initial endowment of any agent.
 However, this would come at the expense of substantially worse running time guarantees in our algorithmic framework.